chicodelarosa/relazioni/README.md

 Source code: https://github.com/chicodelarosa/relationships \
 Bug reports: https://github.com/chicodelarosa/relationships/issues

-It provides easy to use functions for measuring the correlation between variables of the following natures:
+It provides easy to use functions for measuring the relationship between variables of the following natures:

 ### Two Continuous
 A variable that can reasonably take on any value within a range.
 Examples of continuous variables include height, weight, exam scores, income, salary, etc.